Click a category to see more recipes

 Cover the Dutch oven and set in the refrigerator for 6 to 8

 hours.
-Although this step is not absolutely necessary, it does
+Although this step is not absolutely necessary, it

-tend to add yet another level of flavor to this dish.
+does tend to add yet another level of flavor to this dish.

-About an hour before continuing, remove the Dutch oven from
+About an hour before continuing, remove the Dutch oven

-Dutch oven and use tongs to carefully remove the chicken to
+tender.
+Remove the Dutch oven and use tongs to carefully

-a heat proof plate.
+remove the chicken to a heat proof plate.
 Keep chicken warm.
-Remove the bowl of onions,

-bacon and mushrooms from the refrigerator and set aside.
-Carefully
+refrigerator and set aside.
+Carefully pour the remaining

-to combine the 1 tablespoon of unsalted butter and 1 tablespoon
+combine the 1 tablespoon of unsalted butter and 1 tablespoon

 of all-purpose flour into a paste in a small bowl, a Beurre

 manié.
-Slowly whisk the Beurre manié into the sauce and allow
+Slowly whisk the Beurre manié into the sauce and

 |